 Choosing the right care location

 Where you go for your health care matters.
-This quick summary of CHI Franciscan's services helps you choose the right level of treatment at the right time:
+This quick summary of Virginia Mason Franciscan Health's services helps you choose the right level of treatment at the right time:

 For very serious or life-threatening conditions or trauma.